 DIY Baseball Bat Display Rack

-Are you a baseball/softball parent who has lots of old equipment you no longer use?
-Is this equipment cluttering your garage or shed and you don’t know what to do with it?
-Sentimental value prevents you from placing these items in the trash & new technology advances in baseball equipment each year make it difficult to give it away.
-Learn how to build a DIY baseball bat display rack to solve these problems.
+Are you a baseball/softball parent or player who has lots of old equipment you no longer use?
+In this article, learn how to build a DIY baseball bat display rack to solve these problems.

 - (L x W x Thickness)